HL7/fhir-shorthand/input/pagecontent/reference.md

 * {path} = Reference({resource instance})
 ```

 The left side of the expression follows the [FSH path grammar](#paths).
-The right side's data type must aligned with the data type of the final element in the path.
+The right side's data type must align with the data type of the final element in the path.

 **Note:** In profiles and extensions, fixed values represent the **minimum criteria** for conformance.
 Consider the following two statements: